 If you still think bunk beds are just for kids, be assured that many adults are opting for the on-trend and ultra-modern 21st-century bunk beds.

-These small rooms bunk beds for today are likely to prompt some major sleepover requests.
-They’re ideal for smaller rooms or small spaces, or just those who want a more unique–and drop-dead-delightful–bedroom plan.
+These space saving bunk beds for small rooms are likely to prompt some major sleepover requests.
+Bunk beds are ideal for small spaces, or just those who want a more unique–and drop-dead-delightful–bedroom plan.

 1- Trundle bunk bed